 Concerts and Open Classes

 Each year, students are given the opportunity to perform in a concert and/or open classes presenting poems, prose, stories, talks, mimes and short plays.
-Concerts are always very well attended, are sometimes filmed and a professional DVD is made available for purchase.
+Concerts are always very well attended, are often filmed and a private YouTube link is made available.

 Also, opportunities are given to selected students to present their pieces at music concerts, high achiever concerts and church and community gatherings for further experience.